stefanopog/node-red-contrib-ibmconnections/README.md

 ## The Get Profiles node

-This node retrieves the information from the profile of an IBM Connections user
+This node retrieves the information from the profile of an IBM Connections user.
+This node now allows retrieving also the photo associated to the user.

+## The Get Files node

+This node retrieves the files for the current user, for another user, for a community or the public files.
+It is possible to retrieve files SharedWith and/or SharedBy

 ## The New Activity node